bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:17:01

 Yeah so that script will basically ask for every transaction in the blockchain, one by one, and then it will inspect the transaction and look for a certain pattern.
 And I guess in this case, we'd be looking for an OP CODE called push, followed by the data ORD or something like that.
 And then it processes whatever comes after that as a file.
-Which these kinds of tools have existed before for image upload using Uppreturn and using all these other mechanisms.
+Which these kinds of tools have existed before for image upload using `OP_RETURN` and using all these other mechanisms.
 There were also scripts that would basically work in the same way.
-In fact in my book now that I'm shilling that there's an appendix I think it's appendix C which contains the Bitcoin white paper but it also contains instructions of how you can get the Bitcoin white paper PDF out of the Bitcoin blockchain with just one very complicated command.
+In fact in my book, now that I'm shilling that, there's an appendix I think it's appendix C which contains the Bitcoin white paper but it also contains instructions of how you can get the Bitcoin white paper PDF out of the Bitcoin blockchain with just one very complicated command.

 Aaron Van Wirdum: 00:17:53

 Right.
 Okay, so I think we've now explained...
-So OP_RETURN had this limit of how much data you can upload.
+So `OP_RETURN` had this limit of how much data you can upload.

 Sjors Provoost: 00:18:03